 Model 3: Fixed-Effects Model with TCAP Proficiency Rates

-We also ran fixed-effects models to account for any between-district variation that was not adequately captured in the OLS models.
-These models still revealed significant effects of per-pupil funding and the percent of students who are economically disadvantaged, though some other minor differences emerged.
+We also ran fixed-effects models to account for any between-district variation that was not captured in the OLS models.
+These models still revealed significant effects of per-pupil funding and the percent of economically disadvantaged students, though some other minor differences emerged.
 These models also explained roughly the same proportion of the variance in the data (R2 = 0.31612).

 Coefficients: